-AgaMatrix says some preliminary data on the CGM tech will be shown at the Diabetes Technology Society meeting (#DTM2017) this week, starting Nov.
-2 in Bethesda.
-Actually, that tech dates back almost 20 years.
-While it's likely evolved from the original design concepts, we've been told by those familiar with it that the sensor is more flat on top than the existing Dexcom sensor, and it has an oval bottom that makes it resemble a tongue-emoji.
-That's about all the detail available at this time.
+AgaMatrix says some preliminary data on the CGM tech will be shown at the recent Diabetes Technology Society meeting, starting Nov.
+2, 2017 in Bethesda.
+Actually, that tech dates back almost 20 years in what was known as iSense.
+While it’s likely evolved from the original design concepts, we’ve been told by those familiar with it that the sensor is more flat on top than the existing Dexcom sensor, and it has an oval bottom that makes it resemble a tongue-emoji.
+That’s about all the detail available at this time.

 Prior to the AgaMatrix acquisition, Bayer had completed 8 human clinical studies on the CGM technology.
 Now, WaveForm is doing other clinical trials needed to submit its device to the FDA for consideration.
 The company expects CE Mark approval for its CGM product in 2018, and is planning for an FDA submission to get to market as early as 2019.

 (Note that Oregon-based iSense once also had a patch pump called Jewel in the works, which it sold to Debiotech in 2015; that remains “in development,” we’re told.)